 If you need a general supplement, and are not able to consult with a holistic vet, there are quite a few companies that are selling herbs and herb combinations that may be effective:

-Avemar (AveUltra) : Fermented wheat germ.
-Besides destroying cancer cells they also say that it is anti-inflammatory and helps detoxification.
+- (AveUltra) : This product is made with fermented wheat germ, and I recommend it since I have seen the beneficial effects.
+Besides destroying cancer cells it is also an anti-inflammatory and helps detoxification.
 The producers of this supplement recommend you use this product periodically for the rest of the dog´s life and not use Vitamin C supplements while giving this.
+Avemar

 What Else Can We Do?

 The other thing you can do for your dog diagnosed with cancer is provide a good diet to limit the toxic substances that he is exposed to.
 I think that all natural is the best, and feed my dogs a raw prey type diet made up of inexpensive human-quality ingredients.

 If you are not interested in feeding raw, a homemade diet will add fewer carcinogens and you can also add ingredients that can fight the cancer.
 I have included a great link for an organic diet (follow her recipe and do not overdo the carbohydrates), but there are a few other things you can add to help out your dog that has been diagnosed with cancer: